← Back to today

 01

-Cat Wu from Anthropic showed off a new Claude agents command that creates a control plane in your terminal.
-Run `claude agents` and then hit `<-` from any CLI session to register that session with the control plane.
-Wu recommends running it from your root code directory to manage all your Claude agents in one place.
+Anthropic engineer Cat Wu released a new command-line tool that lets developers run `claude agents` to create a control plane for managing multiple AI coding assistants from one terminal.
+Hit the left arrow key from any CLI session to register it with the central control plane.
+Wu recommends running it from your root code directory to manage all Claude agents in one place.

 Source →